Scardubu/FootballForecast/ENV_SETUP.md

 ## Security Best Practices

-1. Never commit your `.env` file to version control
+1. Never commit your `.env` file to version control (use `.env.example` as a template for sharing config)
-2. Rotate your authentication tokens regularly
+2. Rotate your authentication tokens regularly (at least every 90 days)
 3. Use different tokens for development and production environments
 4. Ensure your database connection uses SSL in production